 Hey, don’t be discourage, please read on.
-So, because of the unbelievable security required, the best plan of attack for those thinking about registration management via their website is to find a PCI compliant piece of online registration software which matches your needs.
+So, because of the unbelievable security required, the best plan of attack for those thinking about online event registration via their website is to find a PCI compliant piece of event registration software which matches your needs.
 I’d advise heavily against commissioning your local web designer into making you the html forms needed to pull off your own home grown registration system.
 The web designer will probably charge you much more than the cost of a well chosen, ASP, (i.e. Application Service Provider).
 The beauty of picking a good ASP, is that you’re outsourcing your registration needs to a third-party who more than likely is very good a performing the task.

 Today, the registration process has evolved to include several social media tools which can help grow your business.
 These tools are invaluable and are only available from some of the more sophistocated ASP vendors.
 There are lots of considerations regarding the choice of the right ASP vendor.
 Choose a vendor with an experienced team and with excellent customer service and lots of years of experience.
 I wrote about make a good choice in a blog about the five most important considerations about choosing an ASP.

 Whether you’re selling tickets online or doing day camp registration, you’re looking for a piece of software which your customer’s will easily be able to make their purchases with.
-Your staff will also need some training and will have to comply with the PCI rules.
+Your staff will also need some training and will have to learn to comply with the PCI rules.

 I strongly recommend asking the sales staff or any registration ASP for a personalized demonstration.
 Be sure you pick a software company that will answer the phone and spend the time to answer your questions or deal with your concerns.